 |Format||Author last name, first name.
 “Page Title,” Website Name.
 Publication date.
 URL.|

 |Bibliography||Gahan, Courtney.
 “How to Paraphrase Sources.”
 Scribbr.
 Last updated August 26, 2019. https://www.scribbr.com/citing-sources/how-to-paraphrase/.|

 Notes: If the publication date is unknown, the access date is added instead, e.g. (Accessed June 12, 2017.)
 If the author is unknown, list the website name as author, and don’t repeat it later in the citation.

 Arrangement of reference entries

-Sources that are part of the bibliography are ordered alphabetically by the authors’ last names.
-For sources without an author the work’s title is used (initial articles like ‘A’ or ‘An’ are ignored).
+Sources in the bibliography or reference list are ordered alphabetically by the authors’ last names.
+For sources without an author, alphabetize by the work’s title, ignoring articles (“a”, “an”, “the”).